kokob42/woocommerce-email-inquiry-cart-options/readme.txt

 == Upgrade Notice ==

+= 1.0.9.6 =
+Update to latest version of the a3rev plugin Framework.
+Relatively minor admin panel cosmetic tweaks.
+Low priority.

 = 1.0.9.5 =
 Upgrade now to fix the plugins wp-admin display icon in all WordPress version prior to 3.8.0